limemane/usb-rsync-remote/README.md

 - Install Python 3+
 - Install the required Python librairies `pip3 install -r Host/requirements.txt`
 - Open the config file `Host/config.yaml` and :
   - Set the path to the bash script containing your rsync command.
-See https://github.com/limemane/usb-rsync-remote/blob/main/Host/example/rsync_start_script.sh
+The rsync parameter `--info=progress2` is mandartory in order to get the logs to show on the remote display.
+I'm using a script similar to this one for my own setup: https://github.com/limemane/usb-rsync-remote/blob/main/Host/example/rsync_start_script.sh
-  - Set you ESP32 VID/PID.
-See https://github.com/limemane/usb-rsync-remote/blob/main/Host/README.md
+  - Set your ESP32 VID/PID.
+There are multiple ways to find these two values depending your OS: https://github.com/limemane/usb-rsync-remote/blob/main/Host/README.md
 - Start the Python script as root `sudo python3 Host/usb_remote_listener.py`.

 ### Step 3: Profit!